haha1226564/crack_project/README.txt

 Project overview:

 Environment: Ubuntu 16.0.4
-Train time: 30 minutes on GTX 980m
+Train time: validation accuracy 81% with 30 minutes training on GTX 980m

 I used a pre_trained Xception model as a base convolution model, which is used for image feature extraction.
 I striped the top fully connected layers of the